S-T-3-V-3/CPPEngine/Documentation/Setup/vscode/Windows.md

 ### Settings

-Add any specific settings or configurations for your CPPEngine project in your `.vscode/settings.json` file.
+Add any specific settings or configurations for your HecateEngine project in your `.vscode/settings.json` file.

 ```json
 {